Answering a Lawsuit

 A lawsuit is started against a person in Minnesota state courts by service of legal documents called a Summons and Complaint.
 The person or company bringing the lawsuit is known as the “Plaintiff.”
 The person being sued is known as the “Defendant.”
-The Complaint is a legal document in which the Plaintiff sets forth the factual allegations and legal claims against the Defendant.
-A Plaintiff starts a lawsuit by filing it in court or serving it on the Defendant in one of two ways:
+The Complaint is a legal document in which the Plaintiff explains the factual allegations and legal claims being made against the Defendant.
+A Plaintiff starts a lawsuit by serving a Summons and Complaint on the Defendant in one of two ways:

 - by delivering it to the Defendant personally or leaving it at the Defendant's home with a person of suitable age and discretion; or

-- by mail, if the Defendant agrees in writing to accept service of the Summons and Complaint by mail and signs a form that so indicates.
+- by mail, if the Defendant agrees in writing to accept service of the Summons and Complaint by mail and signs a form reflecting this agreement.

 Answering a Lawsuit

-If you believe you have a defense to a lawsuit that is started against you and wish to contest the lawsuit, it is very important that you serve an Answer in a timely fashion.
+If you believe you have a defense to a lawsuit that is started against you and wish to contest the lawsuit, it is very important that you provide an Answer to the Plaintiff within the required time period.

-If you are served in person with a Summons and Complaint, you generally have 20 days in Minnesota state district court to serve an Answer on the Plaintiff’s counsel.
-If you are served by mail, you typically have 20 days from the date your acknowledgment form accepting service is mailed to serve an Answer on the Plaintiff’s counsel.
-If you are served by mail and do not return the acknowledgment form, you may be charged costs if the Plaintiff decides to serve you personally.
+If you are served in person with a Summons and Complaint, you generally have 20 days in Minnesota state district court to provide an Answer to the Plaintiff’s lawyer.
+If you are served with the Plaintiff’s Summons and Complaint by mail, you typically have 20 days from the date you mail back the form agreeing to accept service of the Summons and Complaint to provide an Answer to the Plaintiff’s lawyer .
+If you are served with the Plaintiff’s Summons and Complaint by mail and do not return the form stating you agree to accept these documents by mail, you may be charged costs if the Plaintiff decides to serve you personally.

 Your attorney can draft an Answer for you.
-Generally speaking, the Answer is in a format similar to the lawsuit itself.
+Generally, the Answer is in a format similar to the lawsuit itself.
 If you cannot afford an attorney, the Minnesota Judicial Branch has created a packet for responding to a civil lawsuit, which includes Instructions - Answer or Answer and Counterclaim, Answer or Answer and Counterclaim form, and Affidavit of Service.
 These documents provide a basic outline of how to Answer a lawsuit.
-The documents can be found online at http://www.mncourts.gov/default.aspx?page=513&item= 147&itemType=packetDetails .
+The documents can be found on the Minnesota Judicial Branch's website.